 - Roosevelt Elementary School

 As the lead consultant for the project, MSGS Architects worked with the school district on planning the exact position of each new building on each of the sites.
-As MSGS’s sub-consultant, Skillings Connolly provided the PS&E, environmental permitting for extension of the sanitary sewer and water (both domestic and fire flow), the relocation of sewer lines, water mains, drainage pipes and access drives, and development of new drainage facilities for stormwater runoff control and treatment.
+As MSGS’s sub-consultant, Skillings provided the PS&E, environmental permitting for extension of the sanitary sewer and water (both domestic and fire flow), the relocation of sewer lines, water mains, drainage pipes and access drives, and development of new drainage facilities for stormwater runoff control and treatment.
 We also provided bidding, construction management, and project closeout assistance.

 Olympia Yacht Club,